 Participants are selected by impartial adjudicators on the basis of their submitted material.
 In addition to artistic merit, consideration will be given to the likelihood that the artist's work will benefit from the program.

-Note: Past participants of the Writing Studio or the Wired Writing Studio must wait at least one year before applying again to either program, and should be working on a different project.
+Please note: Past participants of Writing Studio must wait at least one year before applying again, and should be working on a different project.
 Those accepted as participants to the program who subsequently find themselves unable to attend for the full program schedule are asked to withdraw and re-apply another year.

 All programs, faculty, dates, fees, and offers of financial assistance are subject to change.
 Program fee is subject to applicable taxes.
 Non-refundable fees and deposits will be retained upon cancellation.
 Any other fees are refunded at the discretion of the Banff Centre.
 The application deadline is 11:59 p.m.
 Mountain Standard Time.